webash/docker-light-baseimage/README.md

 - Send a pull request with new features and bug fixes.
 - Help new users with [issues](https://github.com/osixia/docker-light-baseimage/issues) they may encounter.
 - Support the development of this image and star [this repo][github] and the image [docker hub repository.][docker hub]

+## 🔓 License

+This project is licensed under the terms of the MIT license.
+See [LICENSE](LICENSE) file for more information.

 ## 💥 Changelog